cyrilou242/cyrilou242.github.io/_posts/2024-09-08-cs50-game-with-libgdx-0-pong.markdown

 *Left: the libGDX coordinate system.
 Right: the Love2D's coordinate system.*

 ## Today’s Goal
-We are aiming to recreate “Pong,” a simple 2 player game in which one player has a paddle on the left side of the screen, the other player has a paddle on the right side of the screen, and the first player to score 10 times on their opponent wins.
+We are aiming to recreate "Pong," a simple 2 player game in which one player has a paddle on the left side of the screen, the other player has a paddle on the right side of the screen, and the first player to score 10 times on their opponent wins.
-A player scores by getting the ball past the opponent’s paddle and into their “goal” (i.e., the edge of the screen).
+A player scores by getting the ball past the opponent’s paddle and into their "goal" (i.e., the edge of the screen).

 ![pong example](/assets/images/cs50-game-with-libgdx-0-pong/pong_example.png){: width="700" }